Insect frass coming to a garden near you

-Because insect frass and bug frass is made digested plant material from insects, there are a few different ways to use insect frass or to prepare insect frass before adding it to your garden and plants.
+Because insect frass and bug frass is made of digested plant material from insects, there are a few different ways to use insect frass or to prepare insect frass before adding it to your garden and plants.
 Many organic farmers choose to try insect frass because of the nutrient benefits from the insects and also from the chitin (read our what is chitin article here) that is found in the frass as well.
 The chitin can actually trigger the immune system in plants that help protect against pathogens in the soil or even root-feeding nematodes as well.

-Of course an insect frass tea can also be used in your garden and for plants, so keep reading below to find out how.
+An insect frass tea can also be used in your garden and for plants, so keep reading below to find out how.

 How Do You Make Insect Frass Tea?
 How Do You Make Bug Frass Tea?

 Insect frass tea and bug frass tea are ways to prepare a mixture for fertilizing your plants.
-This insect frass tea mixture may be used to fertilize the roots of growing plants with a great mixture of nutrients, and can even be stored in the fridge for up to a week for continued watering.
+This insect frass tea mixture may be used to fertilize the roots of growing plants with a fantastic mixture of nutrients, and can even be stored in the fridge for up to a week for continued watering.